The Five Stans of The Silk Road

 Meals Included: Breakfast

-This morning's sightseeing is accompanied by a local guide who will takes us to the Shah-i-Zinda - a beautifully-tiled necropolis of tombs, mosques and mausoleums belonging to Tamerlane's family, friends and the prophet Mohammad's cousin.
+This morning's sightseeing is accompanied by a local guide who will take us to the Shah-i-Zinda - a beautifully tiled necropolis of tombs, mosques and mausoleums belonging to Tamerlane's family, friends and the prophet Mohammad's cousin.
 We will also visit the Ulug-Beg Observatory, considered to have been one of the finest observatories in the Islamic World.
-It was here that Ulug-Beg, the great medieval astronomer, built his gigantic sextant which enabled him to calculate the length of a year to within just 10 seconds.
+It was here that Ulug-Beg, the great medieval astronomer, built his gigantic sextant which enabled him to calculate the length of a year within just 10 seconds.
 The tour will include Bibi-Khanym Mosque, once the largest in Central Asia; it was built by Tamerlane with loot from Indian campaigns and named after his favourite Mongolian wife.
-Finally, a visit to the Konigil Paper Mill which is located in the outskirts of the town.
+Finally, a visit to the Konigil Paper Mill which is located on the outskirts of the town.

 The rest of the afternoon is free for further exploration at your own pace or relaxation.